Access the Series: Enrolling now in The Estate Registry. →

 Neighborly Grace

-• THE PRESENTATION: Thermal resting is non-negotiable.
+• THE PRESENTATION: Resting is non-negotiable.
 Allow the pork to rest loosely tented under foil for five minutes before slicing to ensure the juices redistribute and set.
 Slice the tenderloins against the grain into thin medallions and fan them elegantly over the caramelized onions and peppers.
 Drizzle the cilantro vinaigrette heavily over the meat just before serving.

 • THE POUR: A bright, fruit-forward Pinot Noir or an earthy, medium-bodied Syrah provides the essential acidic structure and soft tannins needed to brilliantly balance the savory soy marinade and sweet caramelized peppers.